grmble/interceptor-optimizer/README.md

 the interceptors machinery is doing anyway - it does not buy us anything.
-The point here is that functors can be composed using plain function composition, allowing us to circumvent the ju3,6+3.c.3fre3625tinterceptor machinery.
+The point here is that functors can be composed using plain function composition, allowing us to circumvent the interceptor machinery.

 ### Implementation